dipahalder/slate-setter/README.md

   dot = seasonal signal only

 threats = [competition, week2, week3, genre]
-if any threat is red   → dot = red if 2+ threats are amber → dot = amber else                    → dot = green
+if any threat is red          → dot = red if 2+ threats are amber       → dot = amber if maxOpenerScreens >= 4,000  → dot = amber (bypasses 2-amber rule)
+else                          → dot = green
 ```

 | Dot | Label |